openwisp/docker-openwisp/docs/user/settings.rst

 ``API_DOMAIN``
 ~~~~~~~~~~~~~~

-- **Explanation:** Domain on which you want to access OpenWISP controller
+- **Explanation:** Domain on which you want to access OpenWISP APIs.
-  & topology API.
 - **Valid Values:** Any valid domain.
 - **Default:** ``api.example.com``.